 They turn everyday situations into imaginary scenarios to fight the boredom of long, never-ending days of summer holidays.

 Notice the pictures get darker.
 Especially the skies.

 They have a fist-fight.
 The older brother wins.
 The younger brother feels isolated as he waits for an apology.

 If he waits long enough, the older brother will eventually come back to him.
-This is a snowy, cold landscape.
+This emotional state is depicted as a snowy, cold landscape.